-13) Within the area of risk management, does the current set of corporate disclosures provide the relevant investment entities with adequate information to perform sustainability risk assessments in respect of investee companies?
+- 13) Within the area of risk management, does the current set of corporate disclosures provide the relevant investment entities with adequate information to perform sustainability risk assessments in respect of investee companies?

+- Yes

+- No

+- No opinion

 No. As already explained the quality of corporate and asset disclosures on relevant sustainability matters remains poor, although within the EU it is certainly improving.